 Edward T. Welch, MDiv, PhD, is a licensed psychologist and faculty member at the Christian Counseling & Educational Foundation (CCEF).
 He earned a PhD in counseling (neuropsychology) from the University of Utah and has a master's of divinity from Biblical Theological Seminary.
 Ed has been counseling for over thirty years and has written extensively on the topics of depression, fear, and addictions.
 His biblical counseling books include Shame Interrupted; When People Are Big and God Is Small; Addictions: A Banquet in the Grave; Depression: Looking Up from the Stubborn Darkness; Crossroads: A Step-by-Step Guide Away from Addiction; Running Scared: Fear, Worry, and the God of Rest; When I Am Afraid: A Step-by-Step Guide Away from Fear and Anxiety; Side by Side: Walking with Others in Wisdom and Love; and A Small Book about a Big Problem: Meditations on Anger, Patience, and Peace.

-"The title of this book is accurate.
+“The title of this book is accurate.
 These fifty reflections are brief and succinct, but they directly address one of the biggest and ugliest problems in the world.
-This eminently probing and practical book is, in part, a collection of first steps for combatting it."
+Anger is inextricably tied up with bitterness, envy, hate, an unbridled tongue, resentments, party spirit, and war.
+It divides homes and splits churches—and this among the people of God who, Jesus says, will be known for their love.
+This eminently probing and practical book is in part a collection of first steps for combatting this awful wickedness.”

 D. A. Carson, Research Professor of New Testament, Trinity Evangelical School, Deerfield, IL; cofounder of The Gospel Coalition